leannethng/beginner-javascript/exercises/36-Tabs/tab-notes.md

 - For the tabPanels, I was able to hide them all easily enough, however showing the one we want to see isn't working with the current set up.

+- I used this snippet from the MDN docs

 ```
  tabPanel
     .querySelector(`#${currentTab.getAttribute('aria-controls')}`)